ericdunbar/ICS2O_wiki/termwork/digital-citizenship/Post-Secondary-Opportunities.md

 ## Task(s)

-1. Choose a single career related to Computer Science.
+1. Choose a single career that requires computer skills (more than word processing or spreadsheets).
 In 50 words or less, describe why this is the best possible career over any other.
 2. Choose a single college or university program *outside of Ontario* related to the career above.
 In 50 words or less, describe its merits.
 3. Identify the [Essential Skills](http://www.skills.edu.gov.on.ca/OSP2Web/TCU/DisplayEssentialSkills.xhtml) required for the career you chose in #1 above.